triach-rold/bettercsv/readme.md

 ## Supported Alternate Formats -

+*Note- JSON and YAML parsing is currently unsupported on the cpp port, which is already highly unstable.
+Make sure you have the JSON and YAML parsing libraries required to run converter.py.*

+*Note- Make sure the extension of the preference and the colortheme file matches the mode after `--format`.*

 * **JSON:** Command to run JSON file systems is given by
 ```
 converter.py example.csv output.html pref.json colorthemes.json --format json